je-suis-tm/quant-trading/Oil Money project/README.md

 ### Canadian Dollars and Western Canadian Select

 For some bizarre reason, everybody says Canadian Dollar is a petrocurrency.
 We all know Canada is a country with huge deposits of natural resources.
 However, it never strikes me as a heavy weight player in the petroleum industry.
-Most of its crude oil are heavy and sour, which is a perfect blend with light sweet shale oil from Permian Basin.
-Needless to say, the largest buyer of Canadian crude oil is Uncle Sam.
+According to <a href=https://www.nrcan.gc.ca/science-data/data-analysis/energy-data-analysis/energy-facts/crude-oil-facts/20064>Canadian government</a>, Canada is the fourth largest crude oil exporter.
+But hey, why does it catch so little attention in the oil market?
+Because 96% of its production is shipped to Uncle Sam which kind of makes sense.
+Given the fact that the majority production in Canada is heavy and sour, it makes a perfect blend with light sweet shale oil from Permian Basin.

 Based upon the information from <a href=https://www.trademap.org/Index.aspx>International Trade Centre</a>, mineral fuel is not the only export.
 Canada also exports a lot of other natural resources including natural gas, precious gems, base metals and agricultural products.